-The primary purpose of an IEP team meeting is to design an appropriately ambitious IEP that meets the unique needs of a student with a disability.
+The primary purpose of an IEP team meeting is to design an appropriately ambitious IEP that shall meet meets the unique needs of a student with a disability.
 The IEP team determines the special education and related services reasonably calculated to enable the student to receive educational benefits in the least restrictive environment.
 The parent/adult student shall be invited to the meeting and participate meaningfully.
-(Note: transition age students must be invited to the IEP team meeting).
-The IEP team members should come prepared to discuss specific information about the student's unique circumstances and the type of services to be provided to address the student's unique circumstances.
+(Note: transition age students shall-must be invited to the IEP team meeting).
+The IEP team members should come prepared to discuss specific information about the student's individual needsunique circumstances and the type of services to be provided to address those-needsthe student's unique circumstances.

-The meeting format should invite open discussion that allows participants to identify and consider the unique circumstances of the student related to his or her disability and what is necessary to provide access to, participate in, and make progress in the general education curriculum.
+The meeting format should invite open discussion that allows participants to identify and consider all-the relevant needsunique circumstances of the student related to his or her disability and what is necessary to provide access to, participate in, and make progress in the general education curriculum.
 Placement decisions shall be considered after the special education services are determined and shall not be the determining factor in developing the IEP content.